danbev/inf-wasi/README.md

 ## inf-wasi
-This is Web Component Module componet for LLM inference (inf).
+This is Web Component Module componet for Languge Model inference (inf).
+This is can be used for Large Language Models (LLM) and Large Multimodal Models (LMM) like Visual Language Models (VLM).

 ### Background
 I've been focused on finding a use case for AI in Trusification but I think we